 Do facial oils clog pores?

 No, thankfully these skin superheros won't clog your pores.
 Clogged pores arise when particles of dirt, debris, pollution, and sebum get trapped in your skin.
-Detoxing masks and anti-pollution sprays are great ways to avoid that problem.
-There is something to be mindful of when trying a new oil or any new product, though.
-You may break out or find that your skin is irritated when you first start using it.
+Detoxing masks, like Instamud's 60 Second Pore-Refining Treatment ($42, Sephora) and anti-pollution sprays, like REN Clean Skincare's Flash Defence Anti-Pollution Mist ($38, Dermstore), are great ways to avoid that problem.
+When trying a new oil or any new product, though, be mindful that you may break out or irritate your skin when you first start using it.
 This is completely natural and doesn't necessarily mean it's clogging your pores or bad for your skin.
-Your complexion goes through an adjustment period, and while it may be a little frustrating, the results that can come after waiting a week or two will be a much better reflection of its effectiveness.
+Your complexion will likely go through an adjustment period.
+While it may be a little frustrating, the results that can come after waiting a week or two will be a better reflection of the product's effectiveness.
 With any skin-care product, if you feel uncomfortable or unsure about how your skin is reacting, speak with your doctor or dermatologist.